Manage Kafka Cluster Configuration Settings in Confluent Cloud¶

 This topic describes the default Apache Kafka® cluster configuration settings in Confluent Cloud.
 For a complete description of all Kafka configurations, see Confluent Platform Configuration Reference.

-- You cannot edit cluster settings on Confluent Cloud on Basic, Standard, and Enterprise clusters, but many configuration settings are available at the topic level instead.
-For more information, see Work With Topics in Confluent Cloud.
+- You cannot edit cluster settings on Confluent Cloud on Basic, Standard, Enterprise, and Freight clusters, but many configuration settings are available at the topic level instead.
+For more information, see Manage Topics in Confluent Cloud.

-- You can change some configuration settings on Dedicated clusters using the Kafka CLI or REST API.
+- You can change some configuration settings on Dedicated clusters using the Confluent CLI or REST API.
 See Change cluster settings for Dedicated clusters.

 Access cluster settings in the Confluent Cloud Console¶